chaoskagami/scangrab/docs/ADDING_MODULES.md

  * (mod)_loginreq - You need to login before this can be used.
 If set, you need to provide a login_(mod)
  * login_(mod)    - Logs into the site, creating a cookie jar.

 These are internal functions meant to be used by you in your scripts.
 They abstract detail so you can simply do what you need to without resorting to calling commands directly in most cases.
-If you want to look through for more comprehensive docs, check the file src/support.
+If you want to look through for more comprehensive docs, check the source code.
+It's rather well documented.

  * type $textstyle
     Sets text style.
 0=normal, 1=bold, 2=dim